bdqnghi/Soot-Tutorial/README.md

 ## Prerequisites
-- Intall Java 7 SDK or Java 8 SDK
+- Intall Java 7 JDK or Java 8 JDK
 - Download an IDE: Eclipse or Intellij

 ## Installation